iota-argentina-community-cluster/iota-ppc-wp-plugin/README.md

 # IOTA Pay Per Content Wordpress Plugin
-We are realeasing this Wordpress Plugin developed by the [IOTA Argentina Community Cluster](http://iotaargentina.org) to allow IOTA payments on certain posts using IOTA.
+We are realeasing this Wordpress Plugin developed by the [IOTA Argentina Community Cluster](http://iotaargentina.org) to allow payments on certain posts using IOTA.
 You can chose whether to wait for transactions to be confirmed or not in order to grant access to contents.

 **IMPORTANT:** this is a work in progress and we encourage the community to help us improving the concept.
 Feel free to submit issues or pull requests if you have tested the code proposed.